ChoiceTrade Review: Commissions, Fees, and Minimum Deposit

 ChoiceTrade Review Summary

-ChoiceTrade has pretty good commission plan, with a $5 per trade rate for stocks and ETFs.
+ChoiceTrade offers pretty good commission plan, with a $5 per trade rate for stocks and ETFs.

 surcharge on extended hours stock and ETF trades, a $2 surcharge on bulletin board and pink sheet stocks, and a 1% surcharge on penny stock trades

 with over 500,000 shares.
-The company in 2013 started to charge a $15 quarterly fee for clients making less than five trades in a calendar quarter.
+The company is also charging a $15 quarterly fee for clients making less than five trades in a calendar quarter.

 We don't recommend opening account with ChoiceTrade for mutual fund investors - the company has a steep $25 fee for mutual fund